What does the name ReportBro mean?

 Can I use ReportBro lib with .Net?

-You could try to run the lib with IronPython.
+Alternatively you could try to run the lib with IronPython.
 However, we don't have experience using it and cannot ensure its practicability.

 How can I add additional fonts?